capndeadpool/capndeadpool-/README.md

 #### 1. LaTeX Document Preparation (Overleaf LaTeX, Mathtools, Beamer, GraphicX)

 * **Description:** This project showcases my proficiency in using LaTeX for professional document and presentation preparation.
-I've used it to prepare and present graduation seminars with advanced features like page control and PPT-like functionalities[cite: 7].
-I've also presented advanced calculus papers with better support for mathematical notations[cite: 8].
-Even this resume was developed in LaTeX[cite: 9]!
+I've used it to prepare and present graduation seminars with advanced features like page control and PPT-like functionalities.
+I've also presented advanced calculus papers with better support for mathematical notations.
+Even this resume was developed in LaTeX!
 * **Key Skills:** Technical Documentation, Academic Presentation, Typesetting.

 #### 2. Mathematical Computations (LaTeX, C++)

-* **Description:** In this project, I developed C++ code to perform various mathematical computations, including integral calculus, transcendental and polynomial equations, and numerical interpolation[cite: 10].
+* **Description:** In this project, I developed C++ code to perform various mathematical computations, including integral calculus, transcendental and polynomial equations, and numerical interpolation.
 * **Key Skills:** C++ Programming, Numerical Methods, Algorithm Development.

 ---